geoffleyland/argcheck/README.md

       `mt.__typeinfo[constraint]` is true
     + if there's a `_G[constraint]` or `_ENV[constraint]` is the same as the metatable
-    + if there's an upvalue whose name matches constraint and which is the same as the metatable (this only works if the correct metatable is accessed in the function being checked)
+    + if there's an upvalue whose name matches the constraint and which is the same as the metatable (this only works if the correct metatable is accessed in the function being checked)